delautour/ykl/readme.md

 ## Primitives

 Unit
 : This is the value that represents *nothing*.
-It's impact depends on opperator it is passed to, but the effect is typically to perform no change to the other value.
+It's impact depends on operator it is passed to, but the effect is typically to perform no change to the other value.

 Struct
 : A unique set of named values.
 Keys must be strings